argoproj/argo-cd/docs/operator-manual/declarative-setup.md

 #### Access Entries

 Each cluster's role (e.g. `arn:aws:iam::<AWS_ACCOUNT_ID>:role/<IAM_CLUSTER_ROLE>`) has no permission policy.
-Instead, we associate that role with an EKS permission role, which grants that role the ability to generate authentication tokens to the cluster's API.
-This EKS permission role decides what permissions are allowed.
+Instead, we associate that role with an EKS permission policy, which grants that role the ability to generate authentication tokens to the cluster's API.
+This EKS permission policy decides what RBAC permissions are granted in that process.

-These can be created using the following commands:
+An access entry (and the policy associated to the role) can be created using the following commands:

 ```bash
 # For each cluster being added to Argo CD